The Wild, Elusive Singularities of the T-fractal Surface: Background

+\begin{remark} We note that a wild singularity may have rotational components of finite cone angle that do not correspond to metric cones embedded in the surface. \end{remark}

+A classic example of a removable singularity is the singularity occurring in a torus constructed from four copies of the unit square properly identified.

+An example of a finite angle conical singularity is illustrated in Figure \ref{fig:t-shapedPolygonFlatSurface}.
+The cone angle of the singularity arising from the corners of $T_0$ measuring $3\pi/2$ (when measured from within the T-shaped polygon) measures $6\pi$.
+Such a singularity thus constitutes a finite angle conical singularity of the corresponding translation surface.
+(Corners of the T-fractal billiard table with angle $\frac{\pi}{2}$ give rise to removable singularities of the associated translation surface.)
+An example of an infinite angle conical singularity is seen in the infinite staircase surfaces studied in \cite{HubertSchmithuesen}, \cite{HooperWeiss}, \cite{ConzeGutkin}, \cite{HooperHubertWeiss}, and \cite{FraczekUlcigrai}.

-\begin{example} The following example is due to Chamanara \cite{Chamanara}.
-Consider taking a unit square and cutting each edge into pieces of length $\sfrac{1}{2}$, $\sfrac{1}{4}$, $\sfrac{1}{8}$, ... with parallel edges cut in opposite orders, and then identify parallel edges of the same length as indicated in Figure~\ref{fig:chamanara}.
+The translation surface illustrated in Figure \ref{fig:chamanara} gives an example of a wild singularity and is due to Chamanara \cite{Chamanara}.
+Consider taking a unit square and cutting each edge into pieces of length $\sfrac{1}{2}$, $\sfrac{1}{4}$, $\sfrac{1}{8}$, $\ldots$ with parallel edges cut in opposite orders, and then parallel edges of the same length identified as indicated in Figure~\ref{fig:chamanara}.
 The metric completion of this surface adds a single point corresponding to the corners of the square and the endpoints of the cuts, and this is a wild singularity: no neighborhood of this point can be isometric to a cover of the punctured disc as there are arbitrarily short geodesic loops based at the singularity.